-Birth Story Of Lord Kartikeya:
+Birth Story Of Lord Kartikeya

 According to the legends, there was a demon named Tarakasura who asked for the boon that he should only be killed by Lord Shiva's son.
-He knew very well that Lord Shiva was an ascetic and He would not marry or have children.
+He knew very well that Lord Shiva was an ascetic and he would not marry or have children.
 Hence, Tarakasura would be invincible.

 However after much ado, Lord Shiva finally married Goddess Parvati.
-Since Parvati couldn't conceive due to the curse, Lord Shiva took her to a cave and asked Her to meditate.
+Since Parvati couldn't conceive due to the curse, Lord Shiva took her to a cave and asked her to meditate.
 As they both meditated, a ball of fire emerged out of their cosmic energies.
 In the mean time, the other Gods being insecure from Tarakasura, sent Agni or the God of fire to get hold of the ball of fire.
 But even Agni couldn't bear the heat of the energy of Shiva and Parvati.
-So, He handed over the ball to Goddess Ganga.
-When even Ganga couldn't bear the heat, She deposited the fire ball into a lake in a forest of reeds.
+So, he handed over the ball to Goddess Ganga.
+When even Ganga couldn't bear the heat, she deposited the fire ball into a lake in a forest of reeds.

 How Lord Kartikeya Became The Commander-In-Chief Of Gods

 Then Goddess Parvati took the form of a water body as she alone could bear the energy of Shiva and herself united.
 Finally the fire ball took the form of a baby with six faces.
 Hence, Kartikeya is also known as Sanmukha or the God with six faces.
 He was first spotted and taken care of by six women who represented the Pleiades or the Kritikas.
 So, the divine child was known as Kartikeya or the son of the Kritikas.
 Later Kartikeya killed Tarakasura and became the commander-in-chief of the army of Gods.

 Lord Kartikeya Inspires For Perfection